hikeventures/hikeventures.github.io/_posts/articles/products/2017-01-23-garmin-suunto.markdown

 The Suunto Spartan Trainer Wrist HR is probably the best solution if you only want to wear your watch occasionally or just to monitor your jogging in the city.

-It is the least expensive and lightest watch of all models but also comes with less battery life which is acceptable if you don’t do for example longer hiking trips.
+It is the least expensive and lightest watch of all models but also comes with less battery life which is acceptable if you do not do for example longer hiking trips.

 Would this change my purchase decision?
 No. I still prefer a watch which is capable of uploading topo maps - the Garmin Fenix 5X.